 Instructions to the editor: please make the following changes to Page 830, Line 15 in the subclause 36.3.13.5 (segment parser) in D4.0 as shown below:

-nl=1 for fully occupied frequency subblock l with nonzero leftover bits, nl=0 for partially occupied frequency subblock l with no leftover bits needed.
+nl=1 for fully occupied frequency subblock l with nonzero leftover bits, nl=0 for partially or fully occupied frequency subblock l with zero leftover bits.

 Instructions to the editor: please make the following changes to Page 831, Line 62 in the subclause 36.3.13.5 (segment parser) in D4.0 as shown below:

-l0 is the subblock index with nl0=1 (i.e., the frequency subblock without leftover bits).
+l0 is the subblock index with nl0=1 (i.e., the partially occupied frequency subblock with zero leftover bits).

 CID 19012